Xi-CAM/Xi-cam/docs/source/entry-points.md

 # Entry Points

 An entry point is a mechanism that can be used to make objects discoverable by a common interface / name.

+## Xi-CAM Entry Points

-In Xi-CAM, can define entry points to register our plugins so that Xi-CAM can see our plugins when it loads.
+In Xi-CAM, you can define entry points and `pip install -e .` in your plugin package directory to register plugins.
+This allows Xi-CAM to see our plugins when it loads.
-Entry points are defined in `setup.py` files.
+Entry points are defined in `setup.py` files, in the `entry_points` key.

 Let's look at an example repository and `setup.py`: